vvasabi/blog/source/blog/2012-12-22-migrating-from-drupal-to-middleman.md

 With the awesome static site generator, more blog posts will keep coming.

 [0]: I uninstalled four copies of Eclipse for good and freed up 2 GB of disk
      space from my SSD.
-More details about this story to come in a future post.
+More details about this story will come in a future post.